News about Boston Post Canes for towns in Massachusetts (MA)

 June 27, 2007 a replica was presented to the latest recipient this evening at a Selectmen’s meeting (via Neil Norum, West Boylston Historical Commission)

-In July 2010 West Bridgewater located their cane after it had gone missing for over 25 years!
-They are currently studying whether or not to revive the tradition.
+In July 2010 West Bridgewater located their cane in a Town Hall closet after it had gone missing for over 25 years!
 The cane was unknowingly stowed away in a hall that was undergoing renovations.
+They restarted the tradition after finding their cane, but a replica cane is used for the ceremony – the original cane remains on display at Town Hall.

 September 2011: The Enterprise newsletter reports that Elizabeth Lewis, 100, received the West Bridgewater, MA, Boston Post cane at a meeting of the selectmen on August 2, 2011. (via email from Steve Hoffman)